rvesse/airline/docs/guide/practise/maven-plugin.md

 *Applicable Goals:* `airline:generate`
 *Child Element Of:* `<defaultOptions>` and `<options>`

-Specifies the integer number of columns to use for column wrapped output formats e.g.
+Specifies the integer number of columns to use for column wrapped output formats, defaults to **79** e.g.

 ```xml
 <columns>70</columns>